-To meet the overriding objective of ensuring that the highway is safe for all users, a risk management approach is used to assess defects and prioritise treatments, in line with the revised code of practice for Highway maintenance Well-managed Highway Infrastructure - A Code of Practice which was published in October 2016.
+To meet the overriding objective of ensuring that the highway is safe for all users, a risk management approach is used to assess defects and prioritise treatments, in line with the revised code of practice for highway maintenance Code of Practice | CIHT which was published in October 2016.
 The previous Code of Practice had been defined in three specific documents, the contents of these Codes of Practice has been revised and brought together under a single guidance document.